 First, figure out why your business was denied.
 Common reasons include:

 - No credit history.

 - Missing or incorrect information on your application.

 If you think your application was denied in error, you can request reconsideration with the provider.
 Your provider may give you the chance to submit extra supporting documentation and manually review your application.

 If that doesn’t work, it’s time to look at your business’s finances and credit.
 Work on improving your business’s cash flow and paying bills on time, and you may have much better odds with your next application.

-A credit card isn’t the only way to get access to capital, so you can also consider other funding options.
+A credit card isn’t the only way to get access to capital, so consider other funding options.

 In just a few steps, you can be on your way to getting a business credit card.
 Compare different business products based on the factors discussed and you could find the perfect card.